Hedgehog Food List: What to Feed Them With?

 So Many Options but Not All the Same.
 What Are the Alternatives for a Healthy Diet?

-In this hedgehog food list, we’ve compiled all the foods that your hedgie should and should not eat.
+In this hedgehog food list, we’ve compiled all the foods your hedgie should and should not eat.

-Also, I recommend you read my pet hedgehog’s diet guide so you become more comfortable with his feeding routines.
+Also, I recommend you read my pet hedgehog’s diet guide, so you become more comfortable with his feeding routines.

 Good Primary Source of Protein

-Find one that your hedgehog likes or mix together a few brands of cat foods to ensure proper nutrient balance, and try to stick with this choice for consistency.
+Find one that your hedgehog likes or mix a few brands of cat foods to ensure proper nutrient balance, and try to stick with this choice for consistency.

 Cat food (low fat, high protein)